 In an article titled, "Justifying Anti-Doping: The Fair Opportunity Principle And The Biology Of Performance Enhancement” that I found on SportsDiscus, the authors discuss why the World-Anti-Doping Agency bans the use of PED’s; that is because it violates the spirit of sport.
 The authors then explain that the spirit of sport is characterized by “ethics, fair play, respect for self/other participants, and honesty” along with a numerous amount of other values.
 The idea of doping, training, and competing compared to an athlete who only trains and competes places the athlete who partakes in the latter at an unfair disadvantage and therefore violates: ethics, fair play, respect for other participants and honesty because no athlete is going to come forward with the fact they doped unless prompted.
 The author then looks at doping from a biological perspective and how it speeds up the production of muscle and endurance that can eventually overwhelm natural talent and reduce the possibility of developing sporting excellence as human excellence in virtuous ways, which just so happens to be another value put forth by the spirit of sport.
 As a former athlete I took pride in transforming my body on my own without any assistance from supplements.
 With that in mind if it ever came to my attention that a fellow athlete surpassed my physical prowess because of supplement use I would be enraged.
-The phrase, “hard work pays off” would hold no weight because no matter how hard one would workyou would always be at a disadvantage to a PED user.
+The phrase, “hard work pays off” would hold no weight because no matter how hard one would work,theywould always be at a disadvantage to a PED user.
 A very interesting point is made in this article from a biological and ethical standpoint.
 Being a true lover of sports would I want to take PED’s for my own personal gain at the cost of violating my ethical code along with that of sports that has stood for thousands of years?
 Would it truly be fair for me to bulk up at twice the rate than someone who is working just as hard as me?
 With that being said the advantages to using PED’s from a biological standpoint intrigued me and had me wondering whether there were any biological disadvantages to using them.

 In an article by the United States Anti-Doping Agency, (USADA) the author lists the medical consequences of using performance-enhancing drugs; Those include: liver damage, disruption of puberty, stunted growth, and withdrawal.
 In addition to physical affects there are also psychological affects, such as increased aggressiveness and increased sexual appetite.
 This article certainly goes against my stance that PED’s should be allowed in sport.
 As someone who played and suffered the medical consequences of sport, I know that I would not want to further the physical and psychological damages to my being just for momentary success.
 With an organization this large taking such a firm stance on PED, should there be governmental legislation passed on the use of PED’s in sports?
 This article also gives rise to another question; can performance-enhancing drugs really have a negative affect on those around you?